svtuck/svtuck.github.io/CS201/Assignments/Lab1/Intro.md

 ### Part A
 	1. Read a String into an array of chars (char[])
 	2. Pass this array to removeVowels
-	3. Modify this array to remove all the vowels
+	3. Modify this array to remove all the vowels and shift non-vowels